Treating asthma in children ages 5 to 11

 Tests to diagnose and monitor asthma

-For children 5 years of age and older, doctors can diagnose and monitor asthma with the same tests used for adults.
-They measure how much air your child can quickly exhale, an indication of how well the lungs are working.
+For children 5 years of age and older, doctors can diagnose and monitor asthma with the same tests used for adults, such as spirometry and peak flow meters.
+They measure how much air your child can quickly force out of his or her lungs, an indication of how well the lungs are working.

 Using a peak flow meter

-- Sawicki G, et al. Chronic asthma in children younger than 12 years: Evaluation and diagnosis. http://www.uptodate.com/home.
-Accessed July 24, 2013.
+- Sawicki G, et al. Asthma in children younger than 12 years: Initiating therapy and monitoring control. http://www.uptodate/home.
+Accessed Oct.
+30, 2016.

 - Adkinson NF, et al. Management of asthma in infants and children.
 In: Middleton's Allergy: Principles and Practice.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed Oct.
 28, 2016.